maheshyaddanapudi/maheshyaddanapudi/README.md

     H1B 2021 Approved & Australia PR Processing (Scored 87/90 in PTE)

-  - I'm a Technical Manager / SRE leader who gets, "What" and "Whom" it takes to deliver successful technology solutions with exemplary execution.
+  - I'm a Software Developer who gets, "What" and "Whom" it takes to deliver successful technology solutions with exemplary execution.
 I lead, partner, collaborate and leverage resources across firm to evolve our next generation platforms and effectively deliver great products for our customers.
-I have a passion for building high performing, diverse and empowered teams that are capable of taking ambiguous initiatives and drive them to production viability.
-People in organization are engaged in continually learning and knowledge sharing visible through out the firm, and consistent scoring high in employee opinion surveys and 360 degree feedbacks.
+I have a passion for building high performing, high scale and distributed systems and drive them to production viability.

 - Leadership Highlights

    • Tenacity to take on and deliver large scale complex projects.